Covve/covve.github.io/_posts/2016-11-24-Why-I-love-Microservices-(a-PMs-perspective).md

 cover: /images/blog/2016-11-24-Why-I-love-Microservices-(a-PMs-perspective)/microservices.png
 author: ap
 ---
-[Microservices][microservices] has been a buzzword for a while now, and rightly so.
+[Microservices][microservices] has been a buzzword [for a while now][forawhile], and rightly so.
 For many products, projects and teams they provide solutions to some of the problems of large and complex software systems.

 As such, when our very own Zafeiris first proposed its adoption at Covve back in 2014 (before all the hype) it felt most almost natural given our domain and approach to design.
 As such, Covve’s backend has been built on microservices principles virtually from day one.